MarktW86/azure-psdocs-processing/azureadps/2.0/AzureAD/New-AzureADUserAppRoleAssignment.md

 # Get the service principal for the app you want to assign the user to

-$servicePrincipal = Get-AzureADServicePrincipal -Filter â€œappId eq â€˜$appId'â€
+$servicePrincipal = Get-AzureADServicePrincipal -Filter  ¢â‚¬Å"appId eq  ¢â‚¬Ëœ$appId' ¢â‚¬Â

 # Create the user app role assignment